evgeniusorg/tweb/src/components/sidebarRight/tabs/ImageEditor/README.md

 ## TODO
 1. Add all image filters.
 2. Add rotation and flip of image on cropper tab.
-3. Add all brushes.
+3. Add "Blur" and "Eraser" brushes.
 4. Add selector of custom color for text and brush.
+5. Add resizing of stickers.
-5. Refactoring of color frame for text layer.
+6. Refactoring of color frame for text layer.
-6. Refactoring of StickersTab class (remove emoticonsDropdown)
+7. Refactoring of StickersTab class (remove emoticonsDropdown).
+8. Refactoring render of "Brush".